MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 Registering your devices in Windows Autopatch does the following:

 1. Makes a record of devices in the service.
-2. Assign devices into the ring groups and other groups required for software updates management.
+2. Assign devices into the deployment ring groups and other groups required for software updates management.

 ## Steps to register devices